-This evidence does/does not support Wegner's Theory of Continental drift because
+This evidence does/does not support Wegner's Theory of Continental drift because It explains how such organisms could be identical across great stretches of ocean.

 3. Reports of large-scale geological features that can be matched on either side of the Atlantic.
-E.g. The Karoo and Santa Catarina geological system.
+E.g. The Karoo and Santa Catarina geological system

-This evidence does/does not support Wegner's Theory of Continental drift because
+This evidence does/does not support Wegner's Theory of Continental drift because it demonstrates that identical climatic and geological processes were happening at the same time therefore they must have been close.

-4. Evidence of glaciation in areas currently far away from the present poles.
+4. Evidence of glaciation in areas presently far away from the present poles.
 A "band" of glacial features such as U shaped valleys, drop stones and glacial moraines runs from South America, across central Africa, through North India and Southern Australia.